Moana63/Algogo/README.md

 ## In short

-Main purpose of this piece of software is to achieve better compression, by solely using data reorganisation, of a FASTA-like file.
+Purpose of this piece of software is to achieve better compression, by solely using data reorganisation, of a FASTA-like file.
 Across the process, we eventually lose all information apart from the lectures, as we do not keep headers in order to achieve better compression performance.

 ## Usage